Current Gallery: Props / props003

 About the Costume

 This portrait of actress Gene Tierney is perhaps one of the most recognizable props in the history of film.
-It was created for the 1944 film Laura, and it actually played a fairly important role in the film itself.
+It was created for the 1944 film Laura, and it actually played an important role in the film itself.

 You can read more about this wonderful prop at Film Spectrum or Robs Westek.

 This portrait of actress Gene Tierney is perhaps one of the most recognizable props in the history of film.
-It was created for the 1944 film Laura, and it actually played a fairly important role in the film itself.
+It was created for the 1944 film Laura, and it actually played an important role in the film itself.

 You can read more about this wonderful prop at Film Spectrum or Robs Westek.